JamesDansie/mazesolving/README.md

 - Mazes don't need to be square - as long as they are surrounded by black walls.
 The input image will obviously be square.
 - Large areas of white, using my algorithm, will essentially degenerate into an inefficient flood fill - avoid!

+## Setup
+Needs the Pillow dependency to read images. pypi.org/project/Pillow/2.2.1/
+Or; ```pip install Pillow```
+To run from the command line; ```py solve.py ./examples/combo400.png ./ans.png -m depthfirst```
+This will run a depth first on the combo400.png file.
+The -m argument is optional.
+Default is breadth first.
+Possible choices are; leftturn, breadthfirst, depthfirst, dijkstra, and astar.